Skip to content

 Using a script file

-If you prefer to keep logging logic in a separate file, point Script to a .ps1 path.
+To keep logging logic in a separate file, point Script to a local .ps1 path.

 C:\Scripts\GatekeeperAudit.ps1: